How to Create Video-on-Demand Platforms that Help Your Business

 3. API and SDKs for Easy Development

-Video platforms for businesses should ideally include both APIs and SDKs to make your custom development easier.
+Building a mobile app opens the potential to grow your subscriber base substantially.
+Therefore, video-on-demand platforms for businesses should ideally include both APIs and mobile player SDKs to make their custom development easier.

 4. Cloud Video Transcoding Services

-Luckily, professional video-on-demand platforms offer a solution: cloud video transcoding services.
-When combined with an adaptive video player, this will allow you to upload any video, click one button to transcode to multiple renditions, and serve it all to your viewers automatically.
+Combined with an adaptive video player, it’ll allow you to automatically upload any video, click one button to transcode to multiple renditions, and serve it to your viewers in the appropriate adaptive bitrate.